zrcxvs/nexus-cli/README.md

     </figcaption>
 </figure>

-## The Nexus Network
+## Nexus Network

-The [Nexus Network](https://docs.nexus.xyz/network) is a global distributed prover network that unites the world's computers to power a new and better Internet: the Verifiable Internet.
+[Nexus](https://nexus.xyz/) is a global distributed prover network that unites the world's computers to power a new and better Internet: the Verifiable Internet.

 There have been several testnets so far:
 - Testnet 0: [October 08 – 28, 2024](https://blog.nexus.xyz/nexus-launches-worlds-first-open-prover-network/)